Emergencies - evacuations

 Where to go

-If an evacuation centre is established you will be informed of its location and may be asked to make your way to the centre or if it is some distance away transport may be provided.
+If a rest centre is established you will be informed of its location and may be asked to make your way to the centre.
+If it is some distance away transport may be provided.